patrickarlt/acetate-site/src/documentation/creating-plugins.md

 order: 60
 ---

-Acetate has support for distributing code via NPM as a plugin.
+Acetate supports distributing code via npm as a plugin.
 For an example of a simple plugin you can look at the source code for [`acetate-asset-revisions`](https://github.com/patrickarlt/acetate-asset-revisions/blob/master/index.js)

 <code class="filename">acetate.config.js</code>